johnpaulbalagolan/lr-wiki/spec/Identity-Trust-Auth-and-Security.md

 Significant deletions use ~~strikethrough text~~.

-[Features to be deprecated in a future version are shaded and indicated with ▼.]{role="deprecation"}
+Features to be deprecated in a future version are indicated with ▼.

 This document is part of one or more versions of the [Learning \<../Technical\_Spec/index\>]{role="doc"}